Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: [murmuring] Lila?
 [The device on his hand starts beeping, signalling the end of this visit] Lila!
 [He dives for the door, but only manages to open it before he shrinks back to go back to the future.]

-[We hear footsteps coming towards where Clint has just disappeared, and we see Lila coming down the stairs in Avril Lavigne-like clothing,
+[We hear footsteps coming towards where Clint has just disappeared, and we see Lila coming down the stairs in Avril Lavigne-like clothing, l